sitaramkm/katacoda-scenarios/test2/README.md

-# Katacoda Hello World
+# Katacoda -- Hello Venafi
-This is an example repository.
-Starting building your own scenario by editing the files in this directory.
-Create additional scenarios by adding additional directories to the top level folder.
+This is a repository for building scenarios that use Venafi.

 ## index.json